 Moving forward through the millennia to the ancient Olympic Games (776 B.C.) in Olympia, Greece, you find what could be the first documented competitive running event.
 It is reported that Koroibos, a cook from the city of Elis, won a 600-foot-long road race in those Olympics.
 But it was the ancient Greek messenger Pheidippides who set the stage for running in the modern era.
 In 490 B.C., Pheidippides ran 26 miles from the town of Marathon to Athens to announce the Greek victory over Persia in the Battle of Marathon.
 It was this event that inspired the running of the marathon (26.2 miles) in the first modern Olympic Games in Athens, Greece, in 1896, but organized running in the modern era had its roots earlier than that.
 The first collegiate races were sponsored by the Intercollegiate Association of Amateur Athletes of America in 1873, and in 1888, the Amateur Athletic Union held its first championships.

 It was in the 20th century that the scope of organized and recreational running widened.
 The first NCAA national championships were held for men in 1921, and women's track and field became a part of the Olympic Games in 1928.
 Today, the International Association of Athletics Federations (IAAF) governs the sport internationally and includes more than 200 member nations.
-In the United States and Canada, track and field is one of the most popular high school sports with more than 950,000 high school students participating in events in each year.
+In the United States and Canada, track and field is one of the most popular high school sports.
 Recreationally, it is estimated that over 15 million Americans jog or run for fitness and health.
 In 2007, more than 20,000 runners completed the 111th Boston Marathon (the world's oldest marathon), and more than 39,000 participated in the New York City Marathon (the world's largest marathon -- and more than 90,000 applied to participate!).
 What do 15 million Americans know and love about running that you don't?
 Let's have a look.

 Must Read Articles Related to Running